 Starting seeds indoors

 Seeds lay dormant, waiting for certain conditions to be met.
+One helpful resource is the Farmer's Almanac.
 Some seeds require a specific set of circumstances to occur before the seeds break dormancy.
 For instance, many spring wildflowers can take a year or 2 to germinate, needing to experience winter temperature fluctuations before they germinate.
 Luckily, however, most of the popular vegetables and flowers are less demanding in their requirements, germinating speedily with average indoor temperatures, consistent moisture and various amounts of light.

 - Planting medium – use a soilless mixture to prevent disease.

 - Heat – average room temperature (about 70 degrees).

 - Moisture – seeds cannot dry out but should not be overwatered.